 With a linear mortgage (lineaire hypotheek) the amount of debt that you repay is the same every month.
 On top of the debt, you will also pay interest, which will be the highest at the beginning of the mortgage since you haven’t paid back anything yet.

 At the beginning of a linear mortgage, the costs are high, but they will gradually decrease — and therefore paying off your mortgage in the Netherlands goes the fastest if you opt for this kind of mortgage.

-The disadvantage of the linear mortgage is that you pay a higher amount at the beginning of the mortgage, most of the time this is also during a period in your life that you can’t handle this.
-The benefit of a linear mortgage is that the total amount paid overall is much lower because you pay less interest as you start to pay off immediately.
+The disadvantage of the linear mortgage is that you pay a higher amount at the beginning of the mortgage, most of the time this is also a period in your life that you’re making less than later in life.
+The benefit of a linear mortgage is that the total amount paid overall is much lower because you pay less interest as you start to pay off the actual sum immediately.

 With an annuities mortgage (annuiteiten hypotheek) you will pay the same amount over the whole period of the mortgage.
 In the beginning, this amount is mainly interest and only a small part of the loan.
 Gradually this changes so that at the end of the mortgage you will mainly repay your loan.

 With an annuities mortgage, you usually have lower monthly payments in the early years of the mortgage period than a linear mortgage.
 The high amount of interest can be deducted from taxes, which makes your net monthly cost low at the beginning of the mortgage.
 The downside of an annuities mortgage is that you will pay more interest compared to a linear mortgage and in the long run pay more than a linear mortgage.